Sacred Sites of Afghanistan

 Kabul: Ziyarat-i-Sakhi

-In Kabul, the Ziyarat-i-Sakhi (Shrine of the Generous One) holds special significance for Shia Muslims.
+In Kabul, the Ziyarat-i-Sakhi (Shrine of the Generous One) holds special meaning for Shia Muslims.
 It is believed to be a site where Hazrat Ali, the son-in-law of the Prophet Muhammad, once visited and left his mark.

 Balkh: Ancient City with Religious Connections